Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Numerical Results

 \subsection{Forward problem: Trajectory Prediction}

-In this section, we evaluate the capability of NODE and PINN to capture the underlying dynamics of the SMIB system under two conditions: stable and oscillatory.
-We assume that the system is in a non-equilibrium state.
-The physical parameters for the stable scenario are configured as $P_m=0.1$, $E=V_\infty=1$, $X=5$, $D=0.2$, and $M=0.4$, while the oscillatory scenario uses $P_m=0.5$, $E=X=5$, $V_\infty=1$, $D=0.01$, and $M=0.1$.
-Using these physical parameters and the initial condition $\xb =(0.1,0.1)^T$, we integrate (\ref{eq:smib2}) via the \texttt{dopri5} method from $t=0$ to $t=20$ with a timestep size of $dt=0.02$ to obtain the reference solutions.
+In this section, we evaluate the capability of NODE and PINN to capture the underlying dynamics of the SMIB system under two regimes: stable and oscillatory.
+We assume that the system is initialized away from equilibrium.
+The physical parameters for the stable regime are configured as $P_m=0.1$, $E=V_\infty=1$, $X=5$, $D=0.2$, and $M=0.4$, while the oscillatory regime uses $P_m=0.5$, $E=X=5$, $V_\infty=1$, $D=0.01$, and $M=0.1$.
+Using these physical parameters and the initial condition $\xb =(0.1,0.1)^T$, we integrate (\ref{eq:smib2}) using the \texttt{dopri5} method from $t=0$ to $t=20$ with a timestep size of $dt=0.02$ to obtain the reference solutions.

 Fig.~\ref{fig:smooth-trajectory} and Fig.~\ref{fig:oscillation-trajectory} compare the predicted state trajectories obtained using the NODE and PINN models.
-Specifically, Fig.~\ref{fig:smooth-trajectory} depicts the stable scenario, while Fig.~\ref{fig:oscillation-trajectory} illustrates the oscillatory case.
-The models are trained on the interval $t\in[0,10]$, and perform predictions over the entire duration $t\in[0,20]$.
-The shaded region indicates the extrapolation horizon.
-While all the models performed well within the training region, PINN struggles to accurately predict the state variables $\delta$ and $\omega$ during extrapolation.
-Conversely, NODE exhibits superior generalization capabilities.
-This performance gap stems from a fundamental difference in methodology: PINN approximates the solution map $\hat{\xb} (t)$, whereas NODE explicitly learns the continuous operator $\hat{\fb}(\xb)$.
-By learning the intrinsic dynamics rather than fitting a solution curve, NODE offers a robust extrapolation.
+Fig.~\ref{fig:smooth-trajectory} corresponds to the stable regime, while Fig.~\ref{fig:oscillation-trajectory} illustrates the oscillatory regime.
+The models are trained on the interval $t\in[0,10]$, and perform predictions over the full time horizon $t\in[0,20]$, where the shaded region indicates the extrapolation region.
+While all models perform well within the training region, PINN struggles to predict the state variables $\delta$ and $\omega$ accurately during extrapolation.
+In contrast, NODE exhibits superior generalization capabilities.
+This performance gap stems from a fundamental difference in methodology: PINN approximates the solution map $\hat{\xb} (t)$, whereas NODE explicitly learns the underlying continuous-time vector field $\hat{\fb}(\xb)$.
+By learning the intrinsic dynamics rather than fitting a trajectory, NODE provides more robust extrapolation behavior.